MrR0807/Notes/understanding-parquet-file.md

 > a new layout for data records that combines the best of the two worlds and exhibits performance superior to both placement schemes by eliminating unnecessary accesses to main memory.
 For a given relation, PAX stores the same data on each page as NSM.
 Within each page, however, PAX groups all the values of a particular attribute together on a minipage.

+A visualisation of hybrid layout using previous example would like so: